MLSS Bull Call Spread Strategy

 What is a bull call spread on MLSS?

 A bull call spread on MLSS is the bull call spread strategy applied to MLSS (stock).
 The strategy is structurally moderately bullish: A bull call spread buys an at-the-money call and sells an out-of-the-money call at a higher strike for defined risk and defined reward bounded by the strike width.
-With MLSS stock trading near $0.33, the strikes shown on this page are snapped to the nearest listed MLSS chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With MLSS stock at $0.52 on the most recent close, the strikes shown on this page are snapped to the nearest listed MLSS chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are MLSS bull call spread max profit and max loss calculated?